IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 To see the full list of tests used by the Docker option mentioned above, see :download:`run-test-suite.sh <../../../../conf/docker-aio/run-test-suite.sh>`.

-Writing and using a Testcontainers Test
+Writing and Using a Testcontainers Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most scenarios of integration testing involve having dependent services running.